Talking Movies

 About

-His most recent papers delivered include ’A Philosophy of Absurdity in The Barracks and That They May Face the Rising Sun‘ at the first British John McGahern conference in Swansea University and ‘A Celtic Twilight in Little England: WB Yeats and GK Chesterton’ at the Reconstructing the Revival conference in UCD.
-He also recently won the best thriller category in the Graham Greene Birthplace Trust creative writing awards for his short story ‘Dieu et Mon Droit’.
+His most recent academic papers delivered include ‘A Philosophy of Absurdity in The Barracks and That They May Face the Rising Sun‘ at the first British John McGahern conference in Swansea University, ‘A Celtic Twilight in Little England: WB Yeats and GK Chesterton’ at the Reconstructing the Revival conference in UCD, ‘A Philosophy of Revolt in The Leavetaking and The Pornographer‘ at the ‘A Way of Seeing: 50 Years of John McGahern Conference‘ in Queen’s University Belfast, and ‘Self-Delusion and Self-Destruction in Richard Yates and John McGahern’ at the ‘Ireland & America: The Writer and the Nation’ conference in St Patrick’s College, DCU.

-Talking Movies will be updated weekly with reviews of films about to hit cinemas in Ireland and with observations serious and nonsensical about the state of cinema.
+Talking Movies will be updated monthly with reviews of films about to hit cinemas in Ireland and with observations serious and nonsensical about the state of cinema.
 There will also be semi-regular pieces on theatre, books and music.

 Leave a Comment »